schlick7/LuteForMobile/docs/stuff.md

 Lets do a performance review of this app starting with the ReadScreen

+using the exact file from the logs give me the command so i can run it manually in termux to see if that works.

 Why does pressing "Start Server" cause a recheck of all the connection statuses?

+02-01 17:50:49.685  9554  9554 I flutter : Error saving stats cache: HiveError: Cannot write, unknown type: StatsCacheEntry.
+Did you forget to register an adapter?
+02-01 17:50:51.100  9554  9554 I flutter : Error saving books to cache: HiveError: Cannot write, unknown type: Book.
+Did you forget to register an adapter?
+02

+Look at flutter logs and cleanup issues

 ---